Surgical and Ablative Treatments for Chronic Headaches - CAM 701135

 Populations

-The relevant population of interest is patients with migraine or non-migraine headache refractory to medical therapy.
+The relevant population of interest is individuals with migraine or non-migraine headache refractory to medical therapy.

 Interventions

 The therapy being considered is surgical deactivation for the treatment of migraine or non-migraine headache.
 The specific surgical procedure varies according to the patient’s migraine trigger site.
-Surgical procedures have been developed at four trigger sites: frontal, temporal, rhinogenic and occipital.
+Surgical procedures have been developed at 4 trigger sites: frontal, temporal, rhinogenic, and occipital.

 Comparators

 The following practices are currently being used to treat migraine and non-migraine headache: a variety of medications are used to treat acute migraine episodes.
-These include medications taken at the onset of an attack to abort the attack (triptans, ergotamines), and medications to treat the pain and other symptoms of migraines once they are established (nonsteroidal anti-inflammatory drugs, narcotic analgesics, antiemetics).
-Prophylactic medication therapy may be appropriate for people with migraines that occur more than two days per week.
+These include medications taken at the onset of an attack to abort the attack (eg, triptans, ergotamines, and certain calcitonin gene-related peptide [CGRP] receptor antagonists), and medications to treat the pain and other symptoms of migraines once they are established (eg, non-opioid analgesics, antiemetics).
+Prophylactic medication therapy (eg, certain antidepressants, beta-blockers, and anti-seizure medications) may be appropriate for people with migraines that occur more than 2 days per week.
+Onabotulinumtoxin A and several CGRP receptor antagonists have also been approved by the U.S. Food and Drug Administration (FDA) as prophylactic treatments for episodic and/or chronic migraines.
 In addition to medication, behavioral treatments such as relaxation and cognitive therapy are used to manage migraine headache.
-Botulinum toxin type A injections are a U.S. Food and Drug Administration approved treatment for chronic migraine (migraines occurring on at least 15 days a month for at least 3 months).

 Outcomes